ropellad/LDD3-Notes/Chapter_5_Concurrency_and_Race.md

 The concept of a spinlock is simple: it is a mutual exclusion device that can only have two values - "locked" and "unlocked."
 This is usually done with a single bit integer value.
 Code that wants to take out a lock tests the relevant bit.
 If the lock is available, the bit is set to locked and the code continues to the critical section.
 If the lock has been taken by somebody else, the code goes into a tiny loop and repeatedly checks the lock until it finally is available.
 This is the spin part of the spinlock.

 Real implementation is a bit more complex, and the "test and set" operation has to be done in an atomic manner so that only one thread can obtain the lock, even if several are spinning at the same time.
 You must also be careful to avoid deadlocks on hyperthreaded processors where 1 core can share cache with 2 virtual processors.

-# How does the spinlock mechanism avoid race conditions itself?

 ### Intro to Spinlock API